marcuswestin/old-tags.js/README.md

 	var task = { title:"Build dom creating library for jQuery", assignee:"Marcus", done:true }
 	$tasks.append(
 		div('task',
-			div('title', task.title),
+			// if the first argument is a string, it will be set as the class name of the element div('title', task.title),
 			div('asignee', task.assignee),
 			div('status', task.done ?
 'Completed!' : 'Not done')